jpdjere/react-query-graphql-demo/README.md

-# React Query Demo
+# React Query + GraphQL Demo

-A demo of a React app that uses React Query to solve state management.
+A demo of a React app that uses React Query, GraphQL and GraphQL-Codegen to perform data handling and solve state management.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).